Persecution of pagans in the late Roman Empire: Temples

 There is a law in the Theodosian Code that dates to the time of Constantius for the preservation of the temples situated outside of city walls.
 Constantius also enacted a law that exacted a fine from those who were guilty of vandalizing sites holy to pagans and placed the care of these monuments and tombs under the pagan priests.
 Successive emperors in the 4th century made legislative attempts to curb violence against pagan shrines, and in a general law issued in 458 by the Eastern emperor Leo and the western emperor Majorian, (457 to 461), the temples and other public works gained protection with strict penalties attached.

 Mob violence

 Mob violence was an occasional problem in the independent cities of the empire.
 Taxes, food and politics were common reasons for rioting.
 Religion was also a factor though it is difficult to separate from politics since they were intertwined in all aspects of life.
-In 361, the murder of the Arian bishop George of Cappadocia was committed by a mob of pagans, A Christian mob threw objects at Orestes and, finally, Hypatia was killed by a Christian mob though politics and personal jealousy were probably the primary causes.
+In 361, the murder of the Arian bishop George of Cappadocia was committed by a mob of pagans.
+In 415 Christian mob threw objects at Orestes and, finally, Hypatia was killed by a Christian mob though politics and personal jealousy were probably the primary causes.
 Mobs were composed of lower-class urban dwellers, upper class educated pagans, Jews and Christians, and in Alexandria, monks from the monastery of Nitria.